Skip to content

 }

-Relay control parameters — each relay channel has its own boolean parameter; any one or several channels can be controlled in a single call.
-When the form opens, each field is auto-populated from the device shared attributes (ry1~ry5) with the last commanded state.
+Relay control parameters — each relay channel is a dedicated RPC with a single boolean parameter.
+When the form opens, the field is auto-populated from the device shared attribute (ryN) with the last commanded state.

 {